-Despite the availability of reliable and affordable measles vaccines, Nigeria is still experiencing low vaccination coverage, resulting in high cases of measles and related complication.
-This study assessed the determinants of caregivers' knowledge and attitude towards measles and MCV2 in Adamawa State, Nigeria.
-A three-arm, parallel randomized control trial was conducted in four health facilities sampled through three-stage multistage sampling technique in Adamawa State.
-Semi-structured intervieweradministered questionnaire was administered to 351enrolled caregivers.
+Despite the availability of reliable and affordable measles vaccines, Nigeria is still experiencing low vaccination coverage, resulting in high cases of measles and related.se.
+This study assessed the baseline knowledge and attitude of caregivers towards measles and MCV2 in Adamawa State, Nigeria.
+Baseline reports of the knowledge and attitudes of caregivers towards measles and MCV2 were obtained from a three-arm, parallel randomized control trial conducted in four health facilities sampled through threestage multistage sampling technique in Adamawa State.
+Semi-structured interviewer-administered questionnaire was administered to 351 enrolled caregivers.
 Mean age of caregivers was 30.7 (SD±6.7); 212 (60.39%) of caregivers had good knowledge of measles and MCV2 and 265 (75.5%) had high level of positive attitude toward measles and MCV2.
-Major factors statistically associated with good knowledge of measles and MCV2 among caregivers include: age ($X^2=27.1$, p-value=<0.001) marital status ($X^2=37.0$, p-value=<0.001) and Family size ($X^2=15.1$, p-value=<0.001).
-Factors statistically associated with positive attitude of mothers towards MCV2 include: marital status $(X^2=49.0, p-value=<0.001), religion (X^2=73.3.0, p-value=<0.001)$ and occupation of caregiver $(X^2=11.1, p\text{-value}=<0.049)$ and factors associated with practice of timeliness towards MCV2 uptake were marital status, place of residence, and the age group of caregivers.
-Several factors influence caregivers' knowledge and attitude towards MCV2.
-Therefore, the Adamawa State government should implement measures to enhance measles vaccination coverage by increasing awareness of MCV2 through monitoring and addressing knowledge gaps on MCV2.
+Major factors statistically associated with good knowledge of measles and MCV2 among caregivers include age ($X^2 = 27.1$, p-value=<0.001) marital status ($X^2=37.0$, p-value=<0.001) and Family size ($X^2=15.1$, p-value=<0.001).
+Factors statistically associated with the positive attitude of mothers towards MCV2 include marital status (X^2 =49.0, pvalue=<0.001), religion (X2=73.3.0, p-value=<0.001) and occupation of caregiver (X2=11.1, pvalue=<0.049).
+There is partial understanding of measles and MCV2 among caregivers in Adamawa State; however, there is relatively high level of awareness on measles with high level of positive attitude towards MCV2 among caregivers.
+Knowledge of caregivers on MCV2 is suboptimal but a good proportion had positive attitude towards measles and MCV2; therefore, the Adamawa State government should develop measures to improve measles vaccination coverage by increasing awareness of MCV2 through monitoring and addressing knowledge gaps on MCV2.

-Keywords: Attitude, Caregivers, Determinants, Knowledge, MCV2.
+Keywords: Attitude, Caregivers, Knowledge, Measles, MCV2.